oakfang/atmol/README.md

 > [!CAUTION]
 > Do not copy the code from the example above, this is an example of what **not** to do.

-While you _could_ assign your dependencies to variables and _then_ use them in your computation function, this is not recommended either, since you wont have a guaranteed order of execution.
+While you _could_ assign your dependencies to variables and _then_ use them in your computation function, this is not recommended either, since you won't have a guaranteed order of execution.

 For example, this is a bad idea: